It’s not your imagination. Airline seats are shrinking.

 By the way, that doesn’t necessarily mean airlines will be forced to give up valuable space and the potential revenue that comes with it.
 Several seat design concepts take into account available room and offer ample comfort to air travelers.
 Fitting more passengers on a plane and the right to a comfortable flight “don’t need to be opposing ideas,” says Joshua Zinder, a Princeton, N.J.-based architect who specializes in sustainable design.

 “A well-designed seat should allow airlines to increase passenger counts and passenger comfort and as a result allow them to get the most for their fuel and expenses,” he says.
+(Related: Spirit Airlines tells passenger who can’t fit into seat to stand.)

 I never thought I’d use the words “win-win” in the context of airlines and passengers.
 But there’s a first time for everything.